-It is the most important tourists destination in Lakshadweep.
+It is the most important tourist destination in Lakshadweep.
 Kadmat Island is long and Narrow Island which has a lagoon of around 2 Km stretches towards the western side.
-It is also known as Cardamom Island is a very important coral island which belongs to Amindivi subgroup of Islands.
+It is also known as Cardamom Island and is a very important coral island which belongs to Amindivi subgroup of Islands.

 The island measures around 9.5 km in length

 covering an area of 25 square kilometres.
 Due to the presence of beautiful